Viewing EC2 Auto Scaling group recommendations - Amazon Compute Optimizer

 Optimized

-An Auto Scaling group is considered optimized when Compute Optimizer determines that the group is correctly provisioned to run your workload, based on the chosen instance type.
-For optimized Auto Scaling groups, Compute Optimizer might sometimes recommend a new generation instance type.
+An EC2 Auto Scaling group is considered optimized when all specifications of your group, such as CPU, memory, and network, meet the performance requirements of your workload.
+For optimized groups, Compute Optimizer might recommend a new generation instance type.

 Amazon Graviton-based instance recommendations